kgar/foundry-vtt-tidy-5e-sheets/To Do.md

     - [ ] Styles
 - [x] Implement default tab
 - [ ] Visual bug (existing): when any character detail field is too long in Biography top-notes for a PC, it will blow out the layout.
 Consider CSS grid as a replacement.
 Test carefully on all the major browsers.
 Also just consider inputs instead of contenteditable fields?
+- [ ] Consider consolidating sheet initial value / cacheable content into single objects to pass down to the target component.
+Values include things like scrollTop map, currentTab sheet parameter, and any other sheetparameters that need to be cached for maintaining visual integrity between submissions / sheet refreshes.

 ## Exhaustion